June 2025 Income Statement

 All of our credit card debt is paid in full each month.

-Our total income this month was $12,543.45.
-In addition to my wife’s regular paychecks, she received $109.99 in company reimbursements.
-We also earned $72.02 in interest income from our savings accounts.
+This month, our total net income was $11,955.64.
+In addition to my wife’s regular paychecks, she received $104.99 in company reimbursements.
+We also received an $85 rebate and earned $28.71 in interest income from our savings accounts.

 Overall